Lesson 7 - Point & Figure Charting and Wave Analysis

 Constructing a Point & Figure Chart

-In addition to selecting a “Box” size we must also select a “Reversal” size.
+In addition to selecting a "Box" size, a "Reversal" size must also be selected.

-this means that when the share price has been rising and starts to fall,
+If a reversal of 3 is selected, this means that when the share price has been rising and starts to fall, O’s are only plotted when the price has fallen by 3 times the box size (e.g., 30 cents).

-As a technical analyst, you have to decide what is the best “Box” and “Reversal” size required to give you the best picture of the share prices’s trend.
+As a technical analyst, you must decide on the best "Box" and "Reversal" sizes to provide the clearest picture of the share price trend.

-Most chartists prefer to use the 3-point reversal and that will be the best starting point for you.
+Most chartists prefer to use the 3-point reversal, which is a good starting point.

-In the chart shown here, we are using a box size of 5 (each X or O represents a price move of 5 cents) with a three (3) box reversal.
+In the chart shown here, a box size of 5 (each X or O represents a price move of 5 cents) and a 3-box reversal are used.

 The price of the share has gone up to 100 cents (the first vertical column on the left).

-If the price declines to 85 cents (or lower, but not as low as 80 cents), a 3-box reversal has taken place.
+If the price declines to 85 cents (or lower, but not as low as 80 cents), a 3-box reversal takes place.

-If the price of the share declined to 80 cents, another O would be added.
+If the price of the share declines to 80 cents, another O is added as shown here.

-The downtrend will remain in force until the price reverses up by at least 3 times the box size (i.e. 3 x 5 = 15 cents in this example).
+The downtrend remains in force until the price reverses up by at least 3 times the box size (e.g., 3 x 5 = 15 cents in this example).

-Assume that the price fell all the way to 75 cents (or lower), but not as far as 70 cents.
+If the price falls to 75 cents (or lower, but not as far as 70 cents), the chart resembles the second column with 5 O’s.

-The chart will now depict the new uptrend with the 3 X’s as shown in the 3rd column.
+Once the price rises to 90 cents (i.e., 15 cents above the plotted low of 75 cents), the downtrend ends.
+The chart then depicts the new uptrend with the 3 X’s as shown in the 3rd column.

 Interpreting the Point and Figure Chart